Returning to Retail Strategy

 Value of site content to users

+In the chapters that followed, we walked through the decisions necessary to flesh out that strategy.
 By this point, your e-retail concept has an easily recognized character, as every store, virtual or otherwise, has character.
 The character you build sets up the customer's expectations on pricing.
 No one expects Tiffany's to drop its prices just because Crazy Jim's Diamond Emporium is having a sale.
-In fact, Tiffany's would probably lose customers if the fine jeweller appeared to be competing with Crazy Jim.
+In fact, Tiffany's would probably lose customers if the fine jeweler appeared to be competing with Crazy Jim.

 When we begin to work on pricing and profitability, it is easy to lose sight of the overall character of the enterprise we are trying to build.
 When dealing with financials, it is common to think solely in terms of financials.
 However, you must keep tabs on the implied messages sent with the choices you make and how you present them to your customers.
 These are particularly important when you are starting out and creating the critical first impressions on your customer base.